Skip to main content

 Credit: FLC Video screen capture

-A new video produced by the Federal Laboratory Consortium (FLC), as part of their Labs in Action series, highlights the successful partnership between NCI and EMD Serono, Inc. that resulted in the strategic use of Avelumab® to treat metastatic Merkel cell and urothelial carcinomas.
+A video produced by the Federal Laboratory Consortium (FLC), as part of their Labs in Action series, highlights the successful partnership between NCI and EMD Serono, Inc. that resulted in the strategic use of Avelumab® to treat metastatic Merkel cell and urothelial carcinomas.
 Merkel cell carcinoma is a rare and devastating skin cancer with few treatment options.
 In the video, James Gulley, M.D., Ph.D., F.A.C.P.
 (Co-Director, Center for Immuno-Oncology; Clinical Director, NCI) who lead the NCI studies, comments that “treatment for Merkel cell carcinoma was very difficult and there was no FDA approved therapy.”
 Because of its rareness, it was not being focused on by others.
 Through Cooperative Research and Development Agreements (CRADAs) and a variety of Material Transfer Agreements (MTAs), NCI partnered with EMD Serono to conduct studies to evaluate some of the company’s proprietary agents, like Avelumab®, and amended an existing CRADA to include new clinical trials for other cancer types.

 Through this important partnership, Avelumab® was approved by the FDA in 2017 for metastatic Merkel cell carcinoma.
 In 2020, the FDA extended its approval to urothelial carcinoma maintenance treatment.